minghuig/bear-facial-id-app/docs/SERVERLESS_MIGRATION_PLAN.md

 The owner explicitly accepts discarding the current prototype data and starting over.
 Deploy with an empty database and fresh application-object namespace.
 Do not migrate existing photos, embeddings, bears, reviews, jobs, users or sessions.
 Recreate the intended organizations and invitations from configuration, and have users sign in again.
 This removes data-transfer and data-preserving rollback requirements; it does not instruct this planning task to delete anything.

+The current [roadmap](../ROADMAP.md) places manual identification of the owner's approximately 1,000+ McNeil photos **after** this fresh cutover, followed by offline similarity evaluation.
+Before cutover, reconfirm that substantial manual labeling has not begun in the old app.
+If it has, pause and explicitly choose whether to preserve/import those records instead of silently applying the reset assumption.
+The new curated library should not inherit the prototype's disposable-data policy.

 ## Decision and intended result

 Move to Lambda for web/API execution, standalone ECS Fargate tasks for CPU inference, and Aurora Serverless v2 PostgreSQL for persistent application data.
 Retain private S3 storage, ECR images, Google sign-in, and the existing CloudFront hostname where practical.